Choosing the right builder for your loft conversion

 - National Federation of Builders: Members must provide business and financial references, have public liability insurance and adhere to a code of conduct.
 Although it does not offer a guarantee against work, it operates a complaint procedure.

 - FairTrades Association: Established in 1983, the FairTrades Association covers multiple trades and works to ensure standards, encouraging its members to offer insurance-backed guarantees on their work.

 - British Woodworking Federation (BWF): Members of the BWF are visited by the body and vetted to ensure they are either compliant, or working towards compliance with a code of conduct that emphasises qualities such as customer care and clear contractual dealings.

-Membership of one of these bodies is a good indication that a tradesman is competent and working up to certain standards, however, there are many experienced tradesmen who do not belong to these bodies - there is no obligation to be signed up, unlike members of the Gas Safe Register, a legal requirement for tradesmen who work with gas in the home.
-Use your own judgement to assess a tradesman’s experience, and see accreditation as a healthy recommendation or extra seal of approval.
+Membership of one of these bodies is a good indication that a tradesperson is competent and working up to certain standards, however, there are many experienced tradespeople who do not belong to these bodies - there is no obligation to be signed up, unlike members of the Gas Safe Register, a legal requirement for tradespeople who work with gas in the home.
+Use your own judgement to assess a tradesperson’s experience, and see accreditation as a healthy recommendation or extra seal of approval.
 Lewis says: